D-Heger/mop-lang/README.md

 - All data manipulation happens through a LIFO (Last-In-First-Out) stack
 - Programs consist of sequential instructions with support for labels and jumps
 - Currently supports numeric values (floating-point numbers)
-- Provides basic arithmetic operations, I/O, and control flow
+- Provides basic arithmetic operations, I/O, control flow, and variable storage
+- Includes a 64-slot variable table with system variables for machine state

 ### Syntax